 Both of them are now interested in taking DNA tests of their own, and in the email thread about my results, my mom added, "Now we all have to go to Scandinavia!!"
 Even my metalhead brothers would probably agree to that.

-NA: My dad’s reaction was expected — along the lines of: Cool!
-He initially wanted to do the test but saw it cost $60 and settled for just multiplying my Jewish percentage by two (but where is the Hungarian and Russian representation, he wanted to know).
-My brother didn’t respond when I texted him my results (we can assume he and I have the same genetic makeup and that my results would be his results, too).
-I prompted him again this week and he said he thought he had responded, and that he has “looked into it,” and that the Adlmans date back to the Ottoman empire.
-But in short, he said, “we’re mutts.”
-My mom, to me, had the funniest response: “Where is the Jamaican?”
-She was being facetious, although I couldn’t tell at first, and implored her to acknowledge that she is culturally (and ethnically) Jamaican, but (also ethnically) African.
-To which she said, “I’m black, and we are all African,” because my mom is a boss and takes none of my consciously-unconscious PC shit.
+NA: My dad's reaction was expected—along the lines of: Cool!
+He initially wanted to do the test but saw it cost $60 and settled for multiplying my Jewish percentage by two (but where is the Hungarian and Russian representation, he wanted to know).
+My brother didn't respond when I texted him my results (we can assume he and I have the same genetic makeup and that my results would be his, too).
+I prompted him again this week and he said he thought he had responded, and that he has "looked into it," and that the Adlmans date back to the Ottoman empire.
+But, in short, he said, "we're mutts."
+My mom, to me, had the funniest response: "Where is the Jamaican?"
+She was being facetious, although I couldn't tell at first, and implored her to acknowledge that she is culturally Jamaican and ethnically African.
+To which she said, "I'm black, and we are all African," because my mom is a boss and takes none of my consciously-unconscious PC shit.

 Do the results change anything in terms of how you view your identity?